 The exterior of the home is covered in wood clapboard siding and is relatively unadorned for a home of this period.
 A two tiered veranda shelters the front of the house.
 A unique aspect of this home on the interior is a closed area in each bedroom used as a closet, an unusual feature in 19th century homes.
 The house is over 5,000 square feet with seven fireplaces, a large formal dining room, a study/office, a front parlor receiving room and an adjoining second parlor used for the ladies to gather after meals.

-Beginning on June 1, 2016, all of the bedrooms, bathrooms and public spaces including the two parlors, dining room and grand entry hall were renovated with new plumbing, electrical, flooring, fixtures and paint.
+Beginning on June 1, 2016, all of the bedrooms, bathrooms and public spaces including the two parlors, dining room and grand entry hall were renovated with new plumbing, electrical, floors, fixtures and paint.
 Two bathrooms were added so that each bedroom has an attached private bathroom.
 The original long leaf yellow pine floors were sanded and refinished.
 Lindsey Herod with Lindsey Herod Interiors in Houston, Texas provided consultation on the new paint and furnishings for a fresh, comfortable yet nostalgic feel to the home.
 Many Parker family antiques remain in use throughout the B&B but are mixed in with dream-inducing beds and luxurious bedding.

 The Milton Parker Home Bed and Breakfast reopened on Friday, September 2, 2016 with house full of guests.
 Shortly thereafter the realization that the existing front porch and upper porch were pulling away from the structure of the house meant immediate action.
 Within 4 weeks both porches were rebuilt and ready for serious “porch sitting” activities.